D-2000-99/Particle-Swarm-Optimization/README.md

 ### 🛑 PLEASE NOTE:

 The app is hosted on a free Heroku tier and you are likely to encounter delays in the output.
 Please wait around a minute before refreshing the page.
-This purely the result of Heroku limiting bandwidth for apps hosted on the free tier and the app runs instantaneously on a local machine or on paid instances like Elastic Beanstalk.
+This is purely the result of Heroku limiting bandwidth for apps hosted on the free tier and the app runs instantaneously on a local machine or on paid instances like AWS Elastic Beanstalk.
 <hr>

 ### Working: